Gregory Helms: Cruiserweight Champion (2006–2007)

-At the 2006 Royal Rumble, Helms participated in an Open Invitational match for the Cruiserweight Championship and won, even though he was a Raw superstar and the championship was defended solely on SmackDown!.
-As a result, he returned to the SmackDown! brand in February 2006 to start a feud with Nunzio, Kid Kash and the other cruiserweights.
+At the Royal Rumble on January 29, Helms participated in an Open Invitational match for the Cruiserweight Championship and won, even though he was a Raw superstar and the championship was defended solely on SmackDown!.
+As a result, he moved to the SmackDown! brand to start a feud with Nunzio, Kid Kash and the other cruiserweights.
 During this time, Helms defeated Nunzio in a one-on-one match.
 The next week, he was supposed to defend against Kid Kash, but Kash was away on a family emergency, so Scotty 2 Hotty took his place.
 Helms defeated him and declared that he was better than all the other cruiserweights.
 As a result, all the cruiserweights at the show invaded the ring and attacked Helms.
 It was later announced by SmackDown!
-General Manager Theodore Long that at the No Way Out pay-per-view event, Helms would face all the cruiserweights in a match for the title.
+General Manager Theodore Long that at No Way Out on February 19, Helms would face all the cruiserweights in a match for the title.
 Helms was able to retain the championship.
 Later, Long mandated that Helms had to defend his title against a cruiserweight each week on SmackDown! to prove that he truly was better than all the cruiserweights.
-Helm's first defense under this new rule was against Psicosis of The Mexicools; Helms retained by cheating.
+Helms' first defense under this new rule was against Psicosis of The Mexicools; Helms retained by cheating.

-In early March 2006, Helms suffered a broken nose.
+In early March, Helms suffered a broken nose.
 After complaining to Long about having to wrestle on the March 10 episode of SmackDown!, Long told Helms that he did not have to defend his title, but put Helms in a champion versus champion match against the United States Champion, Chris Benoit.
 During the match, Helms attempted to leave, but was blocked by other cruiserweights who threw Helms back into the ring, resulting in Helms losing the match.
 Helms underwent successful surgery on his nose and was expected to miss five to six weeks.
 During this time SmackDown! announcers stated that Helms had a no-compete clause in his contract allowing him to waive the thirty-day title defense rule due to any injury.
 Helms returned to the ring on the April 28 episode of SmackDown!, teaming with MNM to face Super Crazy, London and Kendrick in a six-man tag team match.
 Helms continued to defend his belt during pay-per-views, but he made more regular appearances on SmackDown!s sister show, Velocity.